akeneo/pim-helpcenter/content/md/first-steps/manage-data-quality.md

 :::

 # Global view of attribute group activation
-To know which attribute groups are taken into account in the Quality Score, you can check the Attribute Groups Grid in the settings.
+To know which attribute groups are taken into account in the Quality Score, you can check the attribute group grid in the settings.

 ![Image data quality attribute groups grid](../img/data-quality-attribute-groups-grid.png)